Posted on 25 mins read

 Interfaces in Go

-An ‘interface’ is a contract which describes behaviour (not data), and in Go it looks something like the following:
+An ‘interface’ is a contract which describes behaviour (not data).

 Bar(s string) (string, error)